eelcovv/etc-nixos-configuration/README.md

 nix-shell -p vscode xdg-utils pass gnome-keyring
 ``

-The last packages are included in order to allow syncing with the github
+The last packages are included in order to allow syncing with the github.
+In case you are not being redirected after signing in to github: cancel en choose 'Local' as alternative method.